Skip to content

 • Serve as a role model who shares personal strengths and skills as well as the message that recovery is possible

-• Support individuals in developing comprehensive recovery plans • Assist individuals in identifying their personal obstacles to recovery
+• Assist individuals in identifying their personal obstacles to recovery

 • Connect participants to relevant community resources, which may include periodically accompanying them on first visits to new resources

-• Participate in orientation, training, staff meetings, and supervision services • Write notes that describe client encounters and group experiences
+• Participate in orientation, training, staff meetings, and supervision services

 • Be able to work well as a partner and mentor with participants

-• Be comfortable:
+• Be comfortable with:

-facilitating groups (some group facilitation experience is highly desirable)
+• facilitating groups (some group facilitation experience is highly desirable)

-learning about community opportunities, resources, and destinations using their own life experience to help others – especially their
+• using their own life experience to help others – especially their experience in recovery and ability to self-advocate

-accessing low-cost transportation ~ comfortable getting around the community • Be familiar with the communities where participants will want to make connections
+• Be familiar with the communities where participants will want to make connections

 • Be in touch with their own interests, life goals, and sources of well-being – and a strong desire to learn to help others